skitsanosinc/sonarlint-settings/README.md

 Replace `{WEBSTORM_VERSION}` with the version you want to use.

 Keep your Webstorm closed while you change SonarLint rule set, or at least restart it when you are done.

+## About SonarLint

+SonarLint is a Free and Open Source IDE extension that identifies and helps you fix quality and security issues as you code.
+Like a spell checker, SonarLint squiggles flaws and provides real-time feedback and clear remediation guidance to deliver clean code from the get-go.

+For more details, visit [https://www.sonarlint.org/](https://www.sonarlint.org/)